Arbury Canals: Griff Hollows Canal

-My present Past, my root of piety.

 The route of the canal is owned by Nuneaton and Bedworth Borough Council.
 It has been infilled, and acts as a green corridor through an area of housing, industrial warehousing, and commercial buildings.
 The basin at the far end is still in water, and is known as Bermuda Lake.
 After a suggestion by a local boater called Alan Baxter in 2018, the council formed a Griff Arm Canal Review Working Group, to review the future of the canal, and whether it could be returned to use.
 Although it is crossed by the A444 road, there is sufficient room for the canal to pass beneath the road, so restoration is at least feasible.